DFHack/dfhack/docs/plugins/orders.rst

     Sorts current manager orders by repeat frequency so repeating orders don't prevent one-time orders from ever being completed.
 The sorting order is: one-time orders first, then yearly, seasonally, monthly, and finally, daily.
-``orders sort_type``
-    Sorts current manager orders by job type, making it easier to locate orders that produce similar items.
-The sorting is done by reaction name, job type and item subtype.
-If orders are equal by these fields the sorting falls back to sort by frequency.
-``orders sort_material``
-    Sorts current manager orders by material, making it easier to locate orders that produce items of the same material.
-The sorting is done by material type and material category.
-If orders are equal by these fields the sorting falls back to sort by job type.

 You can keep your orders automatically sorted by adding the following command to your ``dfhack-config/init/onMapLoad.init`` file::